stefandoorn/SyliusStreetNumberPlugin/README.md

                 nullable: false
                 options:
                     default: ''
+            streetNumberAddition:
+                column: street_number_addition
+                type: string
+                nullable: true
     ```

-    In case you already extended the Address class, only use the part that defines the field.
+    In case you haven't already extended the Address class, Symfony will use the one from this bundle.

+    The `streetNumberAddition` field is always added, regardless whether you use it.
+It will be `null` in that cae.

 6. Add to `SyliusAdminBundle/views/Common/Form/_address.html.twig`: